muziejus/javascripting-english-major/8-webpage.md

 window that gives you the JavaScript console also has a tab for “Elements.”
 If you click on it, you can see the entire structure of the webpage.
 Unfortunately, a lot of webpages these days, especially of popular websites, are nearly impossible to read.
 But give it a try.
+Twenty years ago, looking at the source of HTML pages was the easiest way to learn HTML.

 </section>
 <section id="css">